-When choosing a Cockapoo for your home, it is important you decided which gender will fit in the best.
+When choosing a Cockapoo for your home, it is important you decide which gender will fit in the best.
 Here are the most significant traits to focus on when it comes to male vs. female Cockapoos.
 This information is sure to help you decide which is suitable for your family.

 What Are The Size Differences Between Male And Female Cockapoos?